signaldatascience/R-curriculum/assignments/self-assessments/self-assessment-2/self-assessment-2.md

 * Type your answers in a new R script file with comments indicating where the answer to each question begins.

 * Write down your starting time.
-When you finish, mail `signaldatascience@gmail.com` with your R script attached along with the amount of time you spent on the self assessment.
+When you finish, email `signaldatascience@gmail.com` with your R script attached along with the amount of time you spent on the self assessment.

 * Work individually.
 You can however consult R documentation, look at old assignments, use the Internet, etc., but don't copy and paste code verbatim.

 * Make your code as clear, compact, and efficient as possible.
 Use everything that you've learned! **Please comment and organize your code so we can easily tell how parts of your R script correspond to specific problems.**

-Packages you may find useful: `dplyr`, `ggplot2`, `glmnet`, `psych`, and `corrplot`.
+Packages you may find useful: `dplyr`, `ggplot2`, and `glmnet`.

 Regularization, grid search, and cross-validation
 =================================================